juniorxxue/LCTI/README.md

 1. We claim that all results shown in the paper have been formally proven and mechanized in theorem provers.

+Reviewers can use `main/proof_agda/Implicit/README.agda` as the checklist.

 2. We claim that we have a prototype implementation that can run all the examples presented in the paper.

+Reviewers can use the reference table in `main/impl_haskell/Poly/README.md` as the checklist.

 ## Full Evaluation